Webperf-se/webperf_core/docs/tests/http.md

 * Checks for HTTP/1.1 support
 * Checks for HTTP/2 support
-* Checks for HTTP/3 support
+* Checks for HTTP/3 support ( Tested using https://http3check.net/ )
-* Checks for Quick support
+* Checks for Quick support ( Tested using https://http3check.net/ )

 ### IPv6 and IPv4 support